robertaicenogle/Statistics_R_Programming/README.md

 - Command + Enter (Mac)
 - CTRL + Enter (Windows)

 If we send our read.csv() function to the R console, we should see our demo_table created in our R environment.
+Additionally, if we click on the demo_table in our environment pane, it will show us our data frame in a view-only tab in the source pane.